 Training camps are set to be held from late July through August each year.

-The NFL rewards winning and until teams have locked up playoff spots and home-field advantage throughout the playoffs, every team tries to win every game it can.
+The NFL rewards degrees of winning.
+Until teams have locked up playoff spots and home-field advantage throughout the postseason, every team tries to win every game it can.

-The league divides its 32 teams into two 16-team conferences: The AFC and NFC.
-Each team plays 16 regular-season games over a 17-week regular season and only the best seven teams in each conference make the playoffs.
+The league divides its 32 teams into two 16-team conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
+Each team plays 17 regular-season games over an 18-week regular season, and only the best seven teams in each conference make the playoffs.

 Michigan sportsbooks offer various betting markets for every regular-season game and futures markets on team performance, allowing you to bet on almost every aspect of the NFL regular season.

-Only the best seven teams in each of the AFC and NFC make the NFL Playoffs.
-This includes the team with the top regular-season record in each division, seeded one through four in the conference.
+Only the best seven teams in each of the AFC and NFC make the NFL playoffs.
+This field includes the team with the top regular-season record in each division, seeded Nos.
+1-4 in the conference.

 In each conference, the teams with the fifth-, sixth-, and seventh-best records qualify for the playoffs as wild cards.

-The NFL Playoffs are a single-elimination tournament to decide the NFL champion, so it goes without saying that teams are trying to win.
-Lines set by sportsbooks will be stunningly accurate because oddsmakers have fewer teams to focus on.
+The NFL playoffs are a single-elimination tournament to decide the NFL champion, so it goes without saying that teams are trying to win.
+Lines set by sportsbooks are normally even more difficult to decipher, because oddsmakers have fewer teams to focus on.

-The three wild card winners move on to round two along with top seed in the Divisional Round.
-Then those winners meet in the AFC and NFC Championship games.
+The three wild card winners move on to Round 2, along with top seed, to compete in the divisional round.
+Then those winners meet in the AFC and NFC championship games.

 The AFC and NFC Conference champions face off in the Super Bowl to determine which team will hoist the Vince Lombardi Trophy.